5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 ## Verifying that a Table has been replaced
 - Open maciASL
 - Select "File" > "New from ACPI"
 - Pick `DMAR`.
 The file Should be 104 in length and should no longer contain Reserved Memory Regions:</br>
 	![DMAR_nu](https://user-images.githubusercontent.com/76865553/139952980-a4d5d68e-5809-4c15-9fc1-eae88ac29d5f.png)</br>

 ## Note
 You should only import tables with maciASL if you know these are not patched ones.
-Otherwise dump the ACPI Tables from the Clover boot menu using `F4`.
+Otherwise, dump the ACPI Tables from the Clover boot menu using `F4`.